- Painting >

 – Protective gear (rubber gloves, dust mask, glasses)

-When you set out to paint concrete, the process begins rather unglamorously with concrete filler.
+When you set out to paint concrete, the process begins rather unglamorously with concrete filler, which acts as a primer for the painted surface.
 Use the patch compound to fill in all holes, scratches, and gouges in the concrete.
 After allowing sufficient dry time, sand the repaired areas until they are smooth.

-As the TSP reacts with the concrete, you are likely to notice a slight bubbling across the surface.
-Let that bubbling continue for about 20 minutes, then hose off the concrete, completely washing away the TSP.
-Let the surface dry for two days.
-Afterward, run your hand over the concrete; it should feel like 120-grit sandpaper.
+As the TSP reacts with the concrete, you are likely to notice a slight bubbling across the floor or surface.
+Let that bubbling continue coating the concrete for about 20 minutes, then hose it off, completely washing away the TSP.
+Let the surface dry for two days before painting.
+After it dries, run your hand over the concrete; it should feel like 120-grit sandpaper.

 Sweep the area or wipe it down with a dry cloth, depending on the orientation of the surface.
 Now you’re ready to start painting.
 Use a paintbrush to apply an initial coat of paving paint (or porch-and-floor enamel) over the perimeter of the area.
-A regular medium-size paintbrush enables you to achieve good coverage in the corners and along the edges.
+A regular medium-size paintbrush enables you to achieve good coverage when painting corners and edges, whether you’re working with an interior or exterior space.

 Next, use a paint roller to fill in the sections that you didn’t coat with the brush.
-If you’re painting a floor, remember to start on the far side of the room, so you end up finishing near a doorway or another convenient stepping-off point.
-In other words, don’t paint yourself into a corner!
-Let that first coat dry for at least 16 hours or so.
+If you’re painting a concrete floor, remember to start on the far side of the room, so you end up finishing near a doorway or another convenient stepping-off point.
+In other words, don’t paint yourself into a corner of the floor!
+Let that first coat of paint dry for at least 16 hours or so.